 Merrie Albion – Landscape Studies of a Small Island was published by Dewi Lewis Publishing (November 2017) and made possible thanks to the support of The Incite Project.
 The book includes an introduction by David Chandler and essay contributions from AL Kennedy, Alex Vasudevan, Carol Ann Duffy, David Matless, Frank Cottrell-Boyce, Ian Jeffrey, Irenosen Okojie, Nikesh Shukla and Tristram Hunt.

-An exhibition of Merrie Albion will launch at Flowers Gallery, London & New York in 2018.
+An exhibition of Merrie Albion runs at Flowers Gallery in London from 19 January – 10 March and in New York from October 2018.